S1shikhar/S1shikhar/README.md

-👨‍💻About me
+# 👨‍💻About me

 👋 Hi there!
-I'm a passionate Computer Science student at Vellore Institute of Technology, Bhopal, driven by a curiosity for how things work and a desire to create impactful software.
-My journey in coding started with a simple "what if?" and has evolved into a pursuit of building elegant solutions to complex problems.
-I'm currently honing my skills in full-stack development and the fundamentals of computer science.
+I'm Shikhar, a final-year Computer Science and Engineering student at Vellore Institute of Technology (VIT), Bhopal.
+I am passionate about software development, problem-solving, and building impactful applications that make a difference.

+💻 I have a strong interest in Full-Stack Development, Machine Learning, and Competitive Programming.
+Currently, I am focused on mastering Data Structures & Algorithms, enhancing my problem-solving abilities, and preparing for real-world software engineering challenges.

+🚀 I love solving Data Structures & Algorithms problems and continuously improving my coding skills through hands-on projects and coding platforms.
+I believe in learning by building, exploring new technologies, and transforming innovative ideas into practical solutions.

+🌱 Always learning, always building, and always ready for the next challenge.

 - 🎓 **Currently:** Pursuing my degree in Computer Science.
 - 🌱 **Learning:** In-depth Data Structures & Algorithms | Web Development (HTML, CSS, JavaScript, Node.js)
-- 🤝 **Looking for help with:** Advanced algorithm design patterns and software architecture principles.
 - 💡 **Ask me about:** My projects in C++, Python, or front-end web development!
 - 📫 **Reach me at:** shuklashikhar231@gmail.com
 - ✨ **Pronouns:** He/Him